jeremyBass/gitploy/README.md

 `gitploy -v`

 That will check the version.
-For more options read below in the option section.
+For more options read below in the **- h / help** section.